Time-travel SQL for MySQL, finally

 AS OFtakes a literal timestamp string.
 Oracle-styleSYSDATE - 5/1440arithmetic isn’t supported.
 For now:AS OF '2026-04-15 09:30:00'.- The syntax uses a virtual schema prefix (

 _flashback.<table>), not the inline<table> AS OF ...form.
 This is a deliberate trade-off: ProxySQL routes by a regex match on the schema prefix, which keeps the deployment dead simple.
-Three rules, no SQL parsing in the proxy layer. - Auth scheme is currently
+Three rules, no SQL parsing in the proxy layer. - Auth scheme defaults to

 Try it